ErrorTzy/writings/notes/NKM/Untitled.md

 **Assumptions**:

-1. Asseting declarative *sentences* express *propositions*, where propositions are mind and language-independent entities that can have truth value and are objects of attitudes.
+1. Asseting declarative *sentences* express *propositions*, where propositions are mind- and language-independent entities that can have truth value and are objects of attitudes.
-2. The meaning of declarative sentences is determined by its parts
+2. The meaning of declarative sentences is determined by its *parts*
-3. There is a cognitive relation between the agent and a sentence such that, if $R(agent,sentence)$, then the agent know what proposition the sentence expresses.
+3. There is a cognitive relation (terminology: *apprehension*) between the agent and a sentence such that, if $Apprehension(agent,sentence)$, then the agent *know* what proposition the sentence expresses.

-Given 3, it is natural to
+**Comment on 3**:

+- Knowing the proposition expressed by a sentence is a reflection process, by the agent realizing the thought they are thinking is the proposition expressed by the sentence.
+This reflection can raise to the level of knowledge.
+- The cognitive relation might be propositional knowledge, or Russelian acquaintance.
+- Some might think it is not representational state.